zacsketches/consul-compose-swarm/README.md

 # Microservice Registry

+## Environment
-I run single node docker swarm for on-premises microservice deployments in systems that not have a high availability requirement.
-This allows us to use the benefits of DevOps for creating the microservices even though we are not deploying to the cloud.
+I run single node docker swarm for on-premises microservice deployments in systems that do not have a high availability requirement.
+This allows the benefits of DevOps for creating the microservices even though I'm deploying to a single server that is not in the cloud.

 During the development process our team likes to use Docker compose invoked via `docker-compose up` to stand up the system for testing.
-In deployment we prefer `docker stack deploy` in order to take advantage of service health monitoring comes with docker swarm.
+In deployment we prefer `docker stack deploy` in order to take advantage of service health monitoring that comes with docker swarm.

+## Problem
+One of our developers reported that there is a service discovery problem when standing up a collection of services that is caused by naming convention differences between swarm and compose.
+This repo attempts to recreate that problem, but after testing with both compose and swarm **it appears that in both instances the webserver service can successfull connect** to the mongo database at the hostname `db` with the URI string `mongodb://db:27017`.

-Both swarm and compose offer a DNS service that supports inter-service communication.
+Our team reported that both swarm and compose offer a DNS service that supports inter-service communication.
 However, there are subtle differences in the way the two systems create DNS names.
 Compose appends `_1` to the end of each service name in the compose file and swarm does not append this suffix.
-For example this snippet of a docker-compose.yml defines a service named `broker`.
+For example, this snippet of a docker-compose.yml defines a service named `broker`.

 ``` docker
 version: '3.1'